Office of Inspector General releases Accessia Health from Integrity Agreement

 “This accomplishment reflects the tireless dedication of our entire team to providing exceptional services while upholding the highest standards of integrity,” said Cooper.
 “The work we’ve done in the last three years, not only to meet the requirements of our integrity agreement but to launch innovative programs that improve access to healthcare, guidance and support, regardless of one’s zip code or diagnosis, allows us to establish ourselves as the partner of choice in the patient assistance industry.”

-In the last 12 months, Accessia Health has focused on engineering changes that enable their platforms to effectively connect and communicate with different systems, devices, applications, and products for improved interoperability for the patient and provider.
+In the last 12 months, Accessia Health has focused on engineering changes that enable their platforms to effectively connect and communicate with different systems, devices, applications, and products for improved interoperability for the patient, in accordance with their OIG opinion.
 They also welcomed a diverse workforce to better meet patients’ unique needs and launched an exceptional education platform to improve health literacy for healthcare consumers.
 Moving forward, the company will continue to be guided by its OIG opinion.

-“Organizational compliance is pivotal in creating and maintaining a reputable organization,” said Deanna Callahan, Chief Legal and Compliance Officer at Accessia Health.
+“Organizational compliance is pivotal in maintaining the reputation of an organization,” said Deanna Callahan, Chief Legal and Compliance Officer at Accessia Health.
 “The leadership team at Accessia Health has been integral in meeting this milestone as they adapt to change and evolve their innovative offerings.”

 Accessia Health has distributed over $1.2 billion to patients throughout the country, helping them navigate their way through the complexities of the healthcare system.
 The nonprofit has proven to be a leader in the industry by providing robust assistance offerings, including insurance case management, education, and financial support to pay for health insurance premiums, medication copayments, medical treatments, travel, and other expenses.

 For more information about Accessia Health, visit www.accessiahealth.org